On Hallucinating Context and Background Pixels from a Face Mask using Multi-scale GANs: Introduction

-3. We compare our model with the popular \emph{Deep Fakes}\footnote{\url{https://www.deepfakes.club/}} face swapping application.
-Since that model works only with tight face crops from a single identity, we train it on the LFW\cite{LFW} subject, \emph{George\_W\_Bush}, with the highest number of images (530).
-After training, this network is used to synthesize source face crops, which are then blended in the target face images.
-We compare them with the hallucinations of the same 530 images generated by our model based on their mean correlation with the original images.
+3. We compare our model with the popular {\bf DeepFake}\footnote{\url{https://en.wikipedia.org/wiki/Deepfake}} face swapping application.
+Since it works only with tight face crops from a single identity, we train it on the LFW\cite{LFW} subject, \emph{George\_W\_Bush}, with the highest number of images (530).
+The trained network is used to synthesize source face crops, which are blended in the target face images.

-4. Additionally, we compare our single pass cascaded network with its progressively growing version \cite{ProgressiveGAN}, where initial set of layers in the generator model are learned for a number of training epochs at the lowest resolution (8$\times$8), and then we add new layers to learn hallucination at a higher resolution (16$\times$16) and so on.
-To maintain consistency, we keep the loss function, training data and hyper-parameters the same.
-We compare the two regimes on training time and verification scores on LFW \cite{LFW}.
+4. We compare our single pass cascaded network with its progressively growing (ProGAN) version \cite{ProgressiveGAN}, where initial set of layers in the generator model are learned for a number of training epochs at the lowest resolution (8$\times$8), and then we add new layers to learn hallucination at a higher resolution (16$\times$16) and so on.

+5. Using the CASIA-WebFace \cite{CASIA} dataset, we evaluate the potential usage of our model as a data augmentation module for training CNNs.

 The main contributions of our paper are as follows: